holistics/dbml/dbml-homepage/docs/cli.md

 Note: The `--postgres-legacy` and `--mysql-legacy` options import PostgreSQL/MySQL to dbml using the old parsers.
 It's quicker but less accurate.

-## Directly generating DBML from your database
+## Generate DBML directly from a database

 ```bash
 $ db2dbml postgres postgresql://dbml:testtest@localhost:5432/dbml_test